-Local congregations from the New York Conference of the United Methodist Church are invited to recommend a youth to participate in the next YAM 2018 journey to Haiti.
+Local congregations from the New York Conference of the United Methodist Church are invited to recommend youth to apply.

 Each year these dedicated teenagers who leave their comfortable homes, familiar environment, friends, and parents, with lots of anxieties, uncertainties, and fears travel to another country to accomplish specific assigned projects.
 The actually accomplishment is not the construction project they do, it is the sharing of God’s love with others through humanitarian services.
 It is the lasting relationships they develop among themselves and with the new community.
 It is the transformation that occurs in the life of the youth through their encounter of Christ in the Other.